ritvikir/ritvikir/README.md

 ### I'm a high-schooler from San Diego!

+- Learning full-stack web development
+- Learning Tensorflow and ML
+- Trying to get to 1000 commits
+- Building a Discord Bot

 <!--
 **ririgireddy/ririgireddy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.